Attacker with sword kills two, injures five in Quebec stabbings

 Pigeon said the suspect had come prepared to inflict as much damage as possible but did not elaborate.
 Quebec newspaper Le Soleil said the suspect had gasoline containers in his car.
 Pigeon declined to comment on the report.

-The incident began late Saturday night, on Halloween, inside the city’s famed walled center.
-Police told nearby residents to stay indoors and made an arrest after a three-hour manhunt.
+The incident began late Saturday night, on Halloween, inside the city’s historic walled center.
+Police told nearby residents to stay indoors and made an arrest after a near three-hour manhunt when port security found the suspect, lying barefoot on the ground.

+With the city under partial lockdown due to the pandemic, there were few people on the streets, limiting the potential damage, police said.

 “It is once again, and we believe, an isolated act,” Quebec City Mayor Regis Labeaume told reporters.
 “We need to have a societal debate on the subject (of mental health) because it is becoming more and more difficult to manage.”